Where and How to Recycle or Dispose of Christmas Trees in Wyoming in January 2017

 with twine that can be easily cut.

-Residents who would like to dispose of their real tree before or
+Residents who would like to dispose of their real tree

 after January 4 are urged to drop them off at one of the following